ga-wdi-curriculum/git-branching/readme.md

 $ git branch -d <feature_branch_name>

 ```
-***Remotely***, we can easily merge our branch back into master through a PR.
-Once the PR has been evaluated, we can then merge, and delete the branch remotely.
+***Remotely***, we could easily merge our branch back into master through a PR and delete the branch on Github.

 ## You Do: Branching, Merging, and PRs (10 min)